Unbalanced panel weight

 2. Person B is recorded from wave 1 to 6.
 For this person, weight in the wave 8 of UKHLS should be missing.
 In this case, I suppose I should use B's weight in wave 6?

-#6 Updated by Louise Luo 7 months ago
+#6 Updated by Louise Luo about 1 year ago

 Sorry for bothering you again.

 I just found that '91' weight is only applied to those who participated in both BHPS and UKHLS.
 However, my sample also includes those who only participated in BHPS and only in UKHLS.
 Which kinds of weight are suitable for these individuals?

 Many thanks in advance.